 Working to Promote Emotional Well-being

 AVCS is not equipped to respond to medical emergencies or severe mental health crises.
-If you have a life threatening emergency, call 911.
-If you have a mental health crisis, please call the Santa Clara county crisis line at (855) 278-4204 or text the Crisis Text Line at 741741.
+If you have a life-threatening emergency, call 911.
+If you have a mental health crisis, please call the Suicide and Crisis Lifeline at 988 or text the Crisis Text Line at 741741.

 Who seeks counseling?

 On a daily basis we talk to people who are hurting emotionally – whose lives have been disrupted by the overwhelming stress of dealing with everyday issues.
 They call because they are grieving over the death of a loved one, or the end of their marriage.
 They can’t understand why they are making the choices they do, but recognize that they are unhealthy and they need to learn new ways of coping.
 They’ve been a victim of abuse and are in need of healing emotionally.
 They are dealing with cancer or other life threatening illnesses.
 They are lonely, isolated, lacking in self-esteem, socially awkward, being bullied.
 They are parents dealing with stress over money concerns, children, aging parents and a changing relationship with their spouse.
 They are your neighbors, your friends, your siblings, your parents, you.